About the Astrophotographer

 Each image is the result of multiple hours of exposure time, often spread across several nights.
 The process includes, but is not limited to:

 Capture: Long exposure imaging sessions, typically aiming for 6-12 hours per target, with each frame typically being 120-500 seconds in duration.
-The camera and telescope are mounted on a tracking mount to move and keep the stars perfectly aligned within the frame.

 There is no going back.